VRConservation/geosp/chapters/07_qgis.md

 ![region query](https://i.imgur.com/DrVABtI.png)

 Click OK to complete the query and close the box.
 Now, only the Sierra Nevada region will show.
-Right-click the layer in the Layers panel, select properties, and rename the layer to Sierra Nevada in the window that opens.
+Right-click the layer in the Layers panel, select properties, and rename the layer to Sierra Nevada in the open window.

 At the top of the QGIS window, below the Project, Edit, and View windows, there is an attribute toolbar: